Chinese

 The fundamental difference between a commercial vessel power system and a consumer-grade setup is the architecture: higher voltage, higher current, and far less room for connection failures.

+High-voltage system design.
 Consumer-grade marine battery systems typically operate in the 12V to 48V range.
 Commercial vessel loads demand significantly higher voltages:

 Voltage ClassTypical ApplicationCell Configuration Example